DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 It is important to note that good traction tires on the trailer are super important for an overland trailer!
 Some people have the misconception that you are just pulling the trailer, so why does the tread matter much?

-It matters severely when you are off road and you and your vehicle are driving on a bank and your trailer starts to slide down the bank but your car stays put.
+It matters severely when you are off-road, driving on a bank, and your trailer starts to slide down the bank while your car stays put.
 This can be very dangerous.

 These tires from Boristar have some significant tread, and I haven’t had much slippage yet.
-In the future, I’ll probably upgrade to the same and type of tire on my 4Runner so that everything matches, but for now these tires are doing just fine.
+In the future, I’ll probably upgrade to the same type of tire on my 4Runner so that everything matches, but for now, these tires are doing just fine.

 Final Thoughts

-In summary, this is all of the main components that make up my overlanding trailer!
+In summary, these are all of the main components that make up my overlanding trailer!
 What I really appreciate about the trailer I built is the functionality and cost.
 It has proven to be very functional and durable, but I was able to build it at a fraction of the cost of other options out on the market.

-Yes, it is time consuming, but well worth the time if you can spare it.
-The main thing to consider is if overland camping is right for you in comparison to traditional tent camping, or on the opposite end of the spectrum, using a travel trailer.
+Yes, it is time-consuming, but well worth the time if you can spare it.
+The main thing to consider is whether overland camping is right for you compared to traditional tent camping or, at the opposite end of the spectrum, using a travel trailer.

 Stay tuned until Article 4!